npsboy/Boring-List/README.md

 ![Boring List Interface](https://github.com/user-attachments/assets/57be2be5-1f14-47f3-ac1a-6e9a2fc08bb3)

-*Clean, minimalist interface with a fun doodle background*

 ## How to use:
 - Create a list by opening the URL.
 - Set up the name and password(optional).